 The effectiveness of the on-site evaluation process is assessed formally by the institution and the evaluation team.
-The CREC monitors the effectiveness of on-site evaluators by reviewing evaluation questionnaires completed by institutions regarding the performance of on-site evaluators, as well as those completed by the team leaders and other team members.
-CREC forwards a report of its review, identifying areas requiring follow-up and evaluators who might require remediation or dismissal, to the Executive Committee of the Council for its review.
+The Collaborative Residency Evaluator Committee (CREC) monitors the effectiveness of on-site evaluators by reviewing evaluation questionnaires completed by institutions regarding the performance of on-site evaluators, as well as those completed by the team leaders and other team members.
+CREC forwards a report of its review, identifying areas requiring follow-up and evaluators who might require remediation or dismissal to the Council's Executive Committee for its review.
 CREC is the collaborative effort of ABFAS, ABPM, and the Council to develop, implement, and review procedures to select, train, and assess podiatric residency evaluators and team chairs.

-In reviewing team reports, the RRC may forward comments about individual evaluators to the Council's Executive Committee.
+In reviewing evaluation team reports, the RRC may forward comments about individual evaluators to the Council's Executive Committee.
 To assure objectivity in its approval recommendations, the RRC is never provided the post-evaluation questionnaires completed by the sponsoring institution and evaluation team members.

 The Council commends effective evaluators and provides remediation for ineffective evaluators.
-The RRC, CREC, and/or the Executive Committee may suggest to the Council that evaluators who demonstrate repeated ineffectiveness be removed from the list of fellowship evaluators.
+The RRC, CREC, and/or the Executive Committee may suggest to the Council that evaluators who demonstrate repeated ineffectiveness be removed from the list of residency evaluators.